naplon74/flowify-music-player/docs/README.md

 4. **Background Download** - Updates download without interrupting playback
 5. **Install on Quit** - Updates install when you close the app

-### For Developers: Publishing Updates
-1. Update version in `package.json`
-2. Build the app: `npm run build:win`
-3. Create a GitHub release with tag `vX.X.X`
-4. Upload both the installer and `latest.yml` file
-5. Users will automatically be notified of the update

 ---

 ## 🤝 Contributing